flame-engine/flame/doc/flame/game.md

 # FlameGame

-`FlameGame` is the most commonly used `Game` class in Flame.

 The `FlameGame` class implements a `Component` based `Game`.
 It has a tree of components and calls the `update` and `render` methods of all components that have been added to the game.

 We refer to this component-based system as the Flame Component System (FCS).
 Throughout the documentation, FCS is used to reference this system.

 Components can be added to the `FlameGame` directly in the constructor with the named `children` argument, or from anywhere else with the `add`/`addAll` methods.
+Most of the time however, you want to add your children to a `World`, the default world exist under `FlameGame.world` and you add components to it just like you would to any other component.

 A simple `FlameGame` implementation that adds two components, one in `onLoad` and one directly in the constructor can look like this: